StephenBarker/stephenbarker/_posts/2025-09-26-orange-theory-hack.md

   <p class="glitch crt-magenta">"feature" nobody asked for.</p>
   <p>I cracked open the Orange Theory API back in 2022 and found a forgotten lane of code: staff-only username updates.
 Normally it’s locked to in-studio terminals, left the door wide open.
 Why can users update their username?</p>
   <p>I made this code to append class counts automatically-someone once ran nightly Google Scripts against it.
 Me, it was me. </p>
   <p>I asked if this was a bug.
-Corp said: “Not a bug, a feature.”</p>
+The Corp® said: “Not a bug, a feature.”</p>
   <p>So I wrote my own client that would:</p>
   <ul>
     <li>Auth with Cognito.</li>